-But this lasted only a short while.
-In a few days, Cameey was down again.
+But this lasted only a short while as Cameey fell ill again; this time worse than the last.
 “The label got him an apartment in Surulere.
 I barely ever go there anyway, so when he was sick I didn’t even know.
 One day, I was at the mall and someone bumped into me and went, ‘this guy was really down o’.
 So I went there, saw him, he was on a drip.
 I asked what was up and they were like ‘The thing don weigh am down again o’.

 Again, everyone thought it was all behind them until Saturday, August 16, when things took a turn for the worse and he had to be rushed to Lagos University Teaching Hospital (LUTH).
-By this time he was already losing so much weight and was developing a protruding stomach.
-After carrying out a series of tests, the doctors found out that his liver had been damaged and needed immediate attention.
-Friends began to make frantic movements to arrange how he can get flown out to India for a liver transplant.
+By then, he was already losing so much weight and was developing a protruding stomach.
+After a series of tests, the doctors found out that his liver had been damaged and needed immediate attention.
+Friends began to make frantic movements to arrange how he could get flown to India for a liver transplant.

 In Nonso’s words, “We tried to get in touch with some hospitals in India to send us feedback on the pricing and all.
 So we waited on Monday, Tuesday, it didn’t come.
 By Wednesday, we were already getting frustrated.
 We agreed that we can’t just keep waiting for these guys to send a mail and this guy is just depreciating.